Cola-any/Video-LevelGauge/README.md

 ```
 bash ./evaluation/transformer/eval_intervl3.sh
 ```
-The accuracy at each position will be computed and saved to  `./output/internvl_acc`.
+The accuracy at each position will be computed and saved to  `acc_dir: ./output/internvl_acc`.

 For MiMo-VL, please first follow the [official project](https://github.com/XiaomiMiMo/MiMo-VL/tree/main) to deploy the model with vLLM.
 Run inference as follow:
 ```
 bash ./evaluation/vllm/eval_mimovl.sh
 ```
-The accuracy at each position will be computed and saved to `./output/mimovl_acc`.
+The accuracy at each position will be computed and saved to `acc_dir: ./output/mimovl_acc`.

 For GLM-4.5V, please first follow the [official project](https://github.com/zai-org/GLM-V/) to deploy the model with vLLM.
 Run inference as follow:
 ```
 bash ./evaluation/vllm/eval_glm45v.sh
 ```
-The accuracy at each position will be computed and saved to `./output/glm45v_acc`.
+The accuracy at each position will be computed and saved to `acc_dir: ./output/glm45v_acc`.

 📌 In addition, we provide preprocessing scripts, including:
 *frame extraction* and *concatenating probe and background videos into a single video*.
 See the `./preprocess` folder.